OpenDSA/OpenDSA/RST/en/TJeffrey/Turing.rst

    in the language if the machine halts in a Final State (:math:`q_3` in this case), and the string is rejected if the machine halts by following an undefined transition.
-   For example, on the string "abac", when the second `a' is encountered there is no transition for what to do.
+   For example, on the string "abac", when the second 'a' is encountered there is no transition for what to do.
    So, the machine halts, and we interpret this to mean that the string has been rejected since it is not currently in a Final State.